Optimal Model Selection for Conformalized Robust Optimization: Abstract

 \section{Abstract}

-In decision-making under uncertainty, Contextual Robust Optimization (CRO) provides reliability by minimizing the worst-case decision loss over a prediction set, hedging against label variability.
+In decision-making under uncertainty, Contextual Robust Optimization (CRO) provides reliability by minimizing the worst-case decision loss over a prediction set.
 While recent advances use conformal prediction to construct prediction sets for machine learning models, the downstream decisions critically depend on model selection.
-This paper introduces novel model selection frameworks for CRO that unify robustness control with decision risk minimization.
-We first propose \emph{Conformalized Robust Optimization with Model Selection} (CROMS), which automatically selects models to approximately minimize the average decision risk in CRO solutions.
-We develop two algorithms: E-CROMS, which is computationally efficient, and F-CROMS, which enjoys a marginal robustness guarantee in finite samples.
-Further, we introduce \emph{Conformalized Robust Optimization with Individualized Model Selection} (CROiMS), which performs individualized model selection by minimizing the conditional decision risk given the covariate of test data.
-This framework advances conformal prediction methodology by enabling covariate-aware model selection.
-Theoretically, CROiMS achieves asymptotic conditional robustness and decision efficiency under mild assumptions.
-Numerical results demonstrate significant improvements in decision efficiency and robustness across diverse synthetic and real-world applications, outperforming baseline approaches.
+This paper introduces novel model selection frameworks for CRO that unify robustness control with decision risk minimization. {We first propose \emph{Conformalized Robust Optimization with Model Selection} (CROMS), a framework that selects the model to approximately minimize the averaged decision risk in CRO solutions.
+Given the target robustness level \(1-\alpha\), we present a computationally efficient algorithm called E-CROMS, which achieves asymptotic robustness control and decision optimality.
+To correct the control bias in finite samples, we further develop two algorithms: F-CROMS, which ensures a $1-\alpha$ robustness but requires searching the label space; and J-CROMS, which offers lower computational cost while achieving a $1-2\alpha$ robustness.
+Furthermore, we extend the CROMS framework to the \emph{individualized} setting, where model selection is performed by minimizing the conditional decision risk given the covariates of the test data.
+This framework advances conformal prediction methodology by enabling covariate-aware model selection.} Numerical results demonstrate significant improvements in decision efficiency across diverse synthetic and real-world applications, outperforming baseline approaches.

 {\it Keywords:} Conformal prediction; Contextual robust optimization; Empirical risk minimization; Individualized model selection; Uncertainty set

 \spacingset{1.2}